• Skip to main content

 3. A question appears asking them to install a Chrome extension to play the video.

-4. Clicking on "add extension" installs the extension and makes the user part of a botnet.
+4. Clicking on “add extension” installs the extension and makes the user part of one .

-5. Malicious JavaScript runs during installation, which installs additional code from a command center.
+5. Malicious JavaScript is executed during installation, which installs additional code from one of commands.

 The extensions used by the attackers were copies of various popular extensions of Chrome, with a similar name, but which contained additional malicious code within them.
-According to Radware's research, the following extensions (not the same but copies of them) have been identified as malicious:
+According to of the Radware company, the following extensions (not the same but copies of them) have been identified as malicious:

 Nigelify